 The U.S. Supreme Court will hear a challenge to the electronic logging device mandate issued by the federal government.
 The challenge stems from a lawsuit brought against the U.S. Department of Transportation by the Owner-Operator Independent Drivers Association, which claims the mandate violates truck drivers’ constitutional rights.

 The mandate, which requires all transportation companies – like Paramount Freight Systems and others – to use the ELDs in their trucks, will take effect in December 2017.
-As an owner operator transportation company, we at Paramount Freight Systems like to report on trends and news like this related to our industry here in our blog.
+As an Owner Operators and Lease Purchasers transportation company, we at Paramount Freight Systems like to report on trends and news like this related to our industry here in our blog.

 The Supreme Court was petitioned for a ruling on the ELD mandate in April by William Trescott, a driver for Swift Transportation.
 According to news reports, a lower appeals court denied the driver’s related motion to intervene on behalf of the association and drivers Mark Elrod and Richard Pingel against the federal DOT and the Federal Motor Carrier Safety Administration.
 Representatives from OOIDA have said they are not involved in this motion.